Goofy Road Trip Movies: “A Goofy Movie” Review

 Check out Powerline singing “Eye to Eye” with Max and Goofy:

 Although A Goofy Movie is just a cartoon, the vehicle is actually modeled after an AMC Pacer station wagon and serves as an integral part of the film.
-Not only does it get the Goofs from New York City to L.A., but it also serves as a shelter from Big Foot, a flotation device on the river, and a stage for some of the greatest songs in animated history.
+Not only does it get the Goofs from the fictional town of Spoonerville, Ohio, to L.A., but it also serves as a shelter from Big Foot, a flotation device on the river, and a stage for some of the greatest songs in animated history.
 (Yeah, we said it, Frozen.
 So what?)

 A Goofy Movie Review